-Historically, customer service excellence was reserved for luxury brand experiences only – now, it’s an almost unconscious expectation of consumers.
-Every reputable company in the service industry should strive to achieve excellence and remain competitive and trusted.
+Historically, customer service excellence was reserved for luxury brand experiences only.
+Now, it’s an almost unconscious expectation of consumers.
+Every reputable company should strive to achieve excellence in customer interactions to remain competitive and trusted.
 However, not many people truly understand what service excellence is.
-For this reason, in this short article, we’ll be explaining 10 key principles of achieving customer service excellence for your business.
+That’s why in this short article, we’ll be explaining 9 key principles of achieving customer service excellence for your business.

 - 5 Powerful Reasons Why The Customer Is Always Right

 - 8 Vital Customer Service Skills You Need To Have In 2021

 - 6 Reasons Why The Customer Is NOT Always Right

 Customer service is how you deliver a direct one-on-one interaction with customers and your company’s representative.
 Good customer service is about building a relationship of trust, loyalty and satisfaction beyond this first interaction.